Ivy Tutors Network Logo

 By November 1: Aim to further reduce the general education school list to 15-18 schools and make significant progress on School-Based Assessments and auditions.

-By following these dos and don'ts and adhering to the timeline, you can streamline the high school admissions process and make well-informed decisions for your child's academic future.
+By following these dos and don'ts and adhering to the high school admissions timeline, you can streamline the high school admissions process and make well-informed decisions for your child's academic future.
 Remember that preparation and early research can set the foundation for a successful admissions journey.
 Best of luck to all students and parents embarking on this exciting adventure!

 design